 Visit the Selective Service website for current brochures and guidance.
 If you are overseas and need to register for the selective service, you can do so by accessing this online registration.
 The nearest U.S. embassy or consulate can assist you when the online registration is not available in your country.

 If you are a U.S. citizen or a Legal Permanent Resident Alien you are responsible for filing U.S. federal income tax returns while living overseas.

 If you are transporting currency or monetary instruments abroad, or back to the United States, you will need to file the appropriate report.

 Foreign Account Tax Compliance Act (FATCA)

-On July 19, 2013, the IRS launched a redesigned and updated web page to help individuals, financial institutions and foreign governments comply with the Foreign Account Tax Compliant Act.
-In addition, information is available at the Department of Treasury FATCA website.
+The IRS website was redesigned in 2013 to help individuals, financial institutions and foreign governments comply with the Foreign Account Tax Compliant Act.
+The Department of Treasury FATCA website provides more information.

 Combating Fraud, Waste, and Abuse in Federal Tax Administration

 The Treasury Inspector General for Tax Administration (TIGTA) is responsible for oversight of IRS activities and for maintaining integrity in the U.S. Federal tax system.
 Fraud, waste, and abuse in Federal tax administration are unfair to all U.S. taxpayers and can take a variety of forms.